Tuesday, 2 April 2019

 Execution

 An important feature of Allied air activity before Neptune was the adjustment of targeting priorities away from counter-air operations and towards interdiction and the isolation of the landing area.
-The establishment and maintenance of air superiority over France had initially been Leigh-Mallory’s key objective, but it became increasingly clear that US escort fighters had inflicted an irreversible defeat on the German Air Force earlier in the year.
+The establishment and maintenance of air superiority over France had initially been Leigh-Mallory’s key objective, but it became increasingly clear that US escort fighters had inflicted an irreversible defeat on the Luftwaffe earlier in the year.
 Allied attention therefore turned further towards other goals set for preparatory phase operations.
 Attacks on the railway network cut rail traffic in Northern France by 85 per cent between March and June 1944, leaving coastal areas accessible to road traffic alone.
 Bridges along the Seine and Loire rivers were destroyed to obstruct German troop movements towards Normandy.[19]

 The German radar chain along the French coast was systematically targeted along with forward headquarters and intelligence facilities.
 All six of the long-range aircraft reporting stations south of Boulogne were destroyed before D-Day, and at least 15 other installations were rendered unserviceable.
 On 6 June, the German radar network could not provide any advance warning of the forthcoming assault.
 The German signals intelligence headquarters for Northwest France was destroyed by RAF bombers on the night of 3 June.